Grinnode-live/grinnode.live/documentation/attacks/2020_11_reorg-51-percent.md

 # GRIN Double-Spend Attack - 2020/11/08

 In the mid of 2020-11-07, at 22:40:42 UTC and 2020-11-08, at 02:27:17 UTC, an unknown entity acquired enough hashpower to attempt 51% attacks on the Grin network.
-In this document, we will report the activity on the GRIN network during this period of time and raise some possibilities to mitigate these attacks in the future.
+In this document, we will report the activity on the Grin network during this period of time and raise some possibilities to mitigate these attacks in the future.

 ## Contents
 + [Reported Network Activity](#Reported-Network-Activity)